A snippet of the countries travelled between 2014 and 2016

-I know it’s been a long time since I have put ‘fingers to keyboard’, but the last year seems to have just run away.
-After several months in Ecuador our departure date from Australia had almost reached the one year mark and we decided that we simply were not ready to return home … yet!
+I know it’s been a long time since I have put ‘fingers to keyboard’.
+After several months in Ecuador, our departure date from Australia had almost reached the one year mark and we decided that we simply were not ready to return home … yet!
 It was July 2015 and we left in August 2014.

 Fast forward almost a year, July 2016.
 We recently spent just over a week ‘recuperating’ on the Black Sea Coast of Georgia, near the Turkish border.
 We were in a small place called Gonio about 15 kilometres south of the resort-town (not our deal, never been our deal!) called Batumi.
 A lot has happened in the last year, and our bodies, quite frankly, are tired.
 Now, a couple of weeks on we are enjoying Turkey (and sadly were in central Anatolia when Ataturk Airport was bombed only a few days ago).

-After Quito we spent another month or so travelling to Ecuador’s coast and further up north to see friends and family.
+We ended up spending several months there, including setting up our own AirBnB apartment in La Floresta.
+Alex and I call many places home, and Quito is clearly one of them.
+After Quito, we spent another month or so travelling to Ecuador’s coast and further up north to see friends and family.

 Next, it was on to Colombia (not Columbia!) where we spent some six weeks exploring it from top to bottom.
 We ventured everywhere from Putumayo (supposedly don’t go territory in the south … but I say go!!!!!) to Punta Gallinas, the country’s northernmost point.
 This country is spectacular, and its people are warm and embracing.
 We had been here a couple of times before but had never really explored it like this.
 If Colombia is not on your list of ‘must see’ places, whack it on!
 If it is, place it further up the list, like close to the top!